 Normally the first teeth to appear are the first two lower front teeth.
 The American Academy of Pediatrics states that the first tooth may come out between your baby’s 6th and 12th month, and as soon as it appears, it requires special attention and care.

-You may be wondering if you need to take your baby to the dentist since the appearance of his first tooth.
-Experts have many different opinions about this; however, they agree that before he’s one year old, your baby must have his first visit.
+You may be wondering if you need to take your baby to the dentist since the appearance of their first tooth.
+Experts have many different opinions about this; however, they agree that before they’re one year old —and after their first tooth appearance— your baby must have their first visit.
 With this in mind, you can decide to take precautions at home before taking your baby to the dentist.

-- When the first tooth appears, buy a toothbrush for babies, making sure the bristles are extra soft.
+When the first tooth appears, buy a toothbrush for babies, making sure the bristles are extra soft.